Emergency Preparation Made Simple

 https://youtu.be/Wab2pt7RaKk Creating an evacuation plan.

-I watched these videos and they are not scary, so you can use them with your children.
-Also, if you are having trouble paying for smoke detectors, many communities have programs that will install smoke detectors for you.
+I watched these videos, and they are not scary, so you can use them with your children.
+Also, if you are having trouble paying for smoke detectors or carbon monoxide alarms, many communities have programs that will install these alarms for you.
 Your local fire company should be able to help you with this.

 *To avoid overwhelm, only move on to tip #3 when you have tackled and implemented the first two tips.